War and Power

 Summary

-A bold, revisionist study that challenges modern misconceptions about the creation of power and the operations of war, from a Professor of Strategic Studies.
+A bold, revisionist study which challenges modern misconceptions about the creation of power and the operations of war, from a Professor of Strategic Studies.

 Book Details